IBM-Blockchain-Archive/marbles/docs/use_bluemix_hyperledger.md

 ### Creating a Blockchain Network in IBM Bluemix
 1. Don't fret, this is as simple as clicking on a particular button and filling out a text input field or two, or three.
-  Meh its about a dozen.
+  Meh it’s about a dozen.
-  But thats not too bad.
+  But that’s not too bad.
   The Bluemix service will let you create or join a blockchain network.

   1. First [create an IBM ID](https://console.ng.bluemix.net/registration/) if you do not already have one.